Smooth estimation of a monotone hazard and a monotone density under random censoring: Introduction

 In this paper, we focus on kernel smoothed Grenander-type estimator (SG) of the hazard function and the probability density in the presence of randomly right censored data. \citet{huang-wellner1995} consider the random censorship model and Grenander estimators of a monotone hazard and density, obtained by taking slopes of the greatest convex minorant (lowest concave majorant) of the Nelson-Aalen or Kaplan-Meier estimator.
 Consistency and asymptotic distribution are established, together with the asymptotic equivalence with the maximum likelihood estimator.
-The same model and the $L_p$-error of this type of estimators was investigated in~\citet{durot2007}.
-However, both these papers do not take in consideration smoothing options.
+The same model and the $L_p$-error of this type of estimators was investigated in~\citet{durot2007}, { while pointwise confidence intervals for a monotone hazard rate via inversion of the likelihood ratio statistic were proposed in \citet{MB08}.} However, these papers do not take in consideration smoothing options.
 On the other hand, the kernel smoothed Grenander-type estimator of a monotone hazard in the context of the Cox model, which is a generalization of the right censoring that takes into account covariates, was introduced in \citet{Nane}, but without further development of its asymptotic distribution.
 However, on the basis of Theorem 3.1 in \citet{GJ13}, where no censoring takes place, our main result (Theorem~\ref{theo:distr}) was conjectured by \citet{Nane}.
 Afterwards, Theorem 11.8 in \citet{GJ14} states the limit distribution of the smoothed maximum likelihood estimator (SMLE) of a monotone hazard function using a more delicate argument.
 Hence, it seems quite natural to address the problem of the smoothed Grenander-type estimator.
 The present paper, aims at giving a rather short and direct proof of its limit distribution, relying on the method developed in \citet{GJ13} together with a Kiefer-Wolfowitz type of result derived in~\citet{DL14}.
 Both Theorem~\ref{theo:distr} and Theorem~\ref{theo:distr-dens}, highlight the fact that also after applying smoothing techniques, the NPMLE and the Grenander estimator remain asymptotically equivalent.

 Furthermore, we study inconsistency problems at the boundaries of the support.
 In order to prevent those, different approaches have been tried, including penalization (see for instance, \citet{GJ13}) and boundary corrections (see for instance, \citet{Albers}).
 However, no method performs strictly better than the others.
 We choose to use boundary kernels, but we discover that still the inconsistency at the right boundary can not be avoided.
 The main reason for this is that a bound on the distance between the cumulative hazard (cumulative distribution) function and the Nelson-Aalen (Kaplan-Meier) estimator is only available on intervals strictly smaller than the end point of the support.